bentonwong/js-law-firm-billing-software/spec.md

 [] The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page.
 For example if each of those posts has many comments, you could render those comments as well on that show page.

 A lawyer has many matters that they supervise.
 At '/lawyers.json', a JSON is rendered listing all the lawyers and all the matters they are supervising.
-Need to figure out the best way to render this.
+(Render this to the lawyers index page to that lawyers have many case)

 [x] Must use your Rails API and a form to create a resource and render the response without a page refresh.
 For example, a user might be able to add a comment to a post, and the comment would be serialized, and submitted via an AJAX POST request, with the response being the new object in JSON and then appending that new comment to the DOM using JavaScript (ES6 Template Literals, can help out a lot with this).